How to Avoid Digital Entrepreneur Burnout: Tips from a Digital Wellness Coach

 Burnout among entrepreneurs is often regarded as inevitable—like it’s part of the job description.

 To start with, you’re not working a typical 9-5.
 Of course, being a digital entrepreneur might seem like you are always on the clock, even though it’s not the only option.
-But the lack of downtime isn’t the only cause of burnout.
+However, the lack of downtime isn’t the only cause of burnout.
 The issue stems much deeper than that.

 As a society, we’ve started praising hustle culture.
 The “rise-and-grind” culture has normalized working harder, faster, and longer.
 And that, if you’re not spending every possible moment of your day working in pursuit of your professional goals, you’re doing something wrong.
 Somehow, overworking is the only way to gain respect—from others and ourselves.